Silas is a safety professional who lead the development of the UAS knowledge test, ALC-451 course, and the UAS Study Guide.

 How to Prepare for the Unmanned Aircraft System (UAS) Remote Pilot Knowledge Test

 Prior to September 2016, the Federal Aviation Administration (FAA) prohibited operating an Unmanned Aircraft System (UAS) for business.
-Each pilot who flew an unauthorized flight received a $10,000 fine from the FAA.
+Each pilot who flew an unauthorized flight received a $10,000 fine and operating an unregistered aircraft could result in a $27,000 fine from the FAA.

 Unknowing, many modelers flew for hire that created trouble within the recreational airplane community.
 They designed hobby flights for recreational purposes only and not for a compensation or hire.
 To ease this problem, the FAA released the 107, commercial UAS operation, regulation in September 2016.

 The Unmanned Aircraft System (UAS) remote pilot certificate is a requirement before operating a UAS for commercial use.
 To obtain the remote pilot certificate, an applicant must pass the Federal Aviation Administration (FAA) UAS remote pilot knowledge test with a passing score of 70 percent or higher.
 Time allowed for the knowledge test is two-and-a-half hours at a Knowledge Test Center (KTC) and covers twelve categories listed in the part 107 regulation.
 The FAA website includes seven of the topics, and the study guide covers all areas listed in part 107.73. and training guide.
-The online preparation course titled ALC-451 and UAS study guide will help prepare for the test.
+The online preparation course titled ALC-451 and Airman Certification Standards to help prepare for the test.

 UAS Online Course (ALC-451)